sketchplugins/plugin-directory/README.md

 - [Symbol Me](https://github.com/websiddu/sketch-symbol-me), by Siddhartha Gudipati: Convert all your similar layers to symbols with a single click.
 - [Symbol Organizer](https://github.com/sonburn/symbol-organizer), by Jason Burns: Organize your symbols page and layer list, based on the symbol names.
 - [Sync](https://github.com/nolastan/sync.sketchplugin), by Stanford Rosenthal: Use Google Sheets to sync typography across your team.
-- [Sync to Slides](https://websiddu.github.io/sync-to-slides/), by Siddhartha Gudipati: Sync to Slides is a Sketch plugin that will help you upload your artboards to Google Slides directly without an export step
+- [Sync To Slides](https://github.com/websiddu/sync-to-slides), by Siddhartha: Sync your Sketch artboards to Google Slides with ease
 - [Table of Contents](https://github.com/youwenliang/table-of-contents), by You-Wen Liang (Mark): Sketch plugin for generating table of contents for documentations
 - [Texts Translate](https://github.com/laresgoiti/texts_translate), by Santi: Manage Sketch texts in multiple locales.
 - [TinyFaces 👦🏼👨🏾👩🏻](https://github.com/maximedegreve/tinyfaces-sketch-plugin), by Maxime De Greve: Fill content with random avatars & data